 If so, engaging in the prescribed method of ADR is definitely compulsory.
 If you’re not sure, it’s crucial to review the written agreement to identify whether the agreement details the procedure in instances of a dispute arising.

 - Is your main priority to preserve your relationship with the other party?

 If so, mediation may be the most suitable ADR option.
 The mediator will ensure each party is able to put forward their views at all stages.
 This can help the parties reach a settlement diplomatically.
 Since the settlement is recorded in a contract, it can be enforced at home (via court proceedings) and abroad (by using a mediation settlement enforcement order).

 - Is your main priority to obtain a final and certain determination to end a dispute without recourse to court?

 If so, arbitration is the most suitable forum.
 This will allow you to receive an award from an arbitrator which can be enforced in England and Wales, as well as a huge number of other countries party to the New York Convention.
 Since this award will be final, there are limited grounds of appeal and you won’t face the uncertainty of a legal claim being brought in court for the same dispute.

 - Could your dispute be resolved by receiving an opinion on a particular technical or legal issue?

-If so, you should consider expert determination or early neutral evaluation.
-Such forms of ADR are very helpful if you have a dispute that hinges on a few points which a third party can shed light on.
-They’re also helpful if you’re negotiating a settlement and require clarity on how a technical matter might be decided by a judge or arbitrator.
+If so, you should consider expert determination or ENE.
+Such forms of ADR are very helpful if you have a dispute that hinges on a few points which a suitably qualified third party can shed light on.
+They are also helpful if you’re negotiating a settlement and require clarity on how a technical matter might be decided by a judge or arbitrator.